SPIX23/shaiya-solutions/ep5/item mall/readme.md

 3. be mindful of possible login failure when using certain sql operators in the username

-**updates**
+**revisions**

-* updated source code with 16 character strings for the username and password
+* 16 character strings for the username and password and a new connection string

-* connection string that is tested to be compatible with sql versions higher than 2012

 * made the code smaller, more readable, and used different source code for hooks